open-xchange/appsuite-middleware/documentation/miscellaneous/sharing_and_guest_mode.md

 ## Cookies

 Guest sessions basically make use of the same cookies as regular user sessions do.
 This includes the JSESSONID cookie for the JVM route, as well as the <code>open-xchange-secret-&lt;hash&gt;</code>, <code> open-xchange-session-&lt;hash&gt;</code> and <code>open-xchange-public-session-&lt;hash&gt;</code> cookies.
-Cookie lifetime is set depending on the 'staySignedIn' parameter during login.
+Cookie lifetime is set depending on the configured value for <code>com.openexchange.share.cookieTTL</code>.

 Besides the common cookies, another special cookie is set: <code>open-xchange-share-&lt;hash&gt;</code>.
 The value contains the unique share token bound to the guest user accessing the share. here, the cookie hash is calculated as it's done for ordinary sessions, so that there can only be one <code>open-xchange-share-&lt;hash&gt;</code> cookie in a client at the same time.
 Whenever an auto-login request is issued by the client, the server checks for the existence of this &quot;share&quot; cookie, and, once recognized and checked for validity, it will try to perform the auto-login for an existing guest session first, i.e. using the session cookie based on the special guest hash calculation outlined above.
 Otherwise, the common auto-login process takes place.
 The &quot;share&quot; cookie is removed once the guest session terminates, i.e. the guest user logs out.